Literary Midwife: Jessie Redmon Fauset

-Jessie Redmon Fauset started her career after reading T.S.
+Fauset started her career after reading T.S.
 Stribling’s novel Birthright (1922).
-This novel about Black life written by a white man introduced fallacies to the public, influenced Fauset among others to write about their experiences as people of color for a more accurate account.
+This novel about black life written by a white man introduced fallacies to the public, and influenced Fauset among others to write about their experiences as people of color for a more accurate account.

-Most importantly, Jodan and Cowan explain, Jessie Fauset wrote to educate black youth rather than to impress biased white people, highlighting successful black figures as role models.
+Jessie Fauset wrote to educate black youth rather than to impress white people, highlighting successful black figures as role models.
 One of the many reasons for this was inspired by the overwhelming emphasis on white figures in public school history.

-As the first Black Woman to attend Cornell University and one of the few women in her field at the time, she provided a political statement that paved the way for radical literature and black history.
+As the first black woman to attend Cornell University and one of the few women in her field at the time, she provided a political and literary path that paved the way for literary accomplishment by her female peers.